JacobPStrock/JacobPStrock.github.io/_pages/about.md

 While I began my education as a scientist, inevitably, the data components of research are what continued to draw me.
 Inevitably, I transformed from research scientist to data scientist, earning my [masters degree in statistics](https://digitalcommons.uri.edu/theses/1926/) developing new forecasting methods, as well as gaining some [other professional certifications](https://coursera.org/share/1e1324a784a999c740d91e983d8d6e36) to expand my knowledge.

-![Life as a scientist](/assets/images/Helicopter_photo.jpg) *My career in statistics and science has taken me around the globe to solve unique problems.
+![Life as a scientist](/assets/images/Helicopter_photo.jpg) *My research career has taken me around the globe to solve unique problems.
 Here I am on a research expedition through the Northwest Passage*

 While much of my work is confidential by nature, you can read about some of the publicly funded research projects [here](/publications/).

-__Nouveaux Neurons__:
+__This Blog__:

 My work has gained me expertise in machine learning, big data tools (Spark, Hadoop, cloud computing), surivival modeling, spatio-temporal modeling.
 While I consider myself knowledgeable, with years of work behind these topics and many more, it was not without an uncountable number of hours of hands-on experience, tutorials, and literature review.
 I hope that I can share this knowledge with up and coming data scientists to help them in their journey.
 I say this aknowledging that learning is never done in a field like data science, where the development of techniques and tools is extraordinarily active.
 So, as I continue to learn, I will also continue to share.